withastro/roadmap/proposals/0033-data-collections.md

 **Full background:** `slug` was originally introduced alongside the content `id` to have a URL-friendly version of the file path, which can be passed to `getStaticPaths()` for route generation.
 Data collections are not intended to be used as routes, so we don't want to perpetuate this pattern. `slug` also "slugifies" the file path by removing capitalization and replacing spaces with dashes.
 If we added this processing to data collection IDs, [collection references](https://github.com/withastro/roadmap/blob/d89e2a4c28379108501aa6bf40d2f8d93d81ad02/proposals/0034-collection-references.md) will be less intuitive to use (i.e. "do I include spaces in the referenced ID here?").

-## Implementation
+## Internals

 Data collections should following the API design of content collections with a stripped-down featureset.
 To wire up data collections, we will introduce an internal utility that mirrors our `addContentEntryType()` integration function.
-This example registers a new `dataEntryType` for `.json` files, with necessary logic to parse data as a JS object:
+JSON and YAML will be preconfigured by Astro, as a way to dogfood a generic API for wiring up any data collection type in the future.
+This example shows an internal implementation for `.json` files:

 ```ts
 addDataEntryType({